authzforce/core/README.md

   * **Decision Cache**: you may extend the PDP engine with a custom XACML decision cache, allowing the PDP to skip evaluation and retrieve XACML decisions from cache for recurring XACML Requests;
   * Java extension mechanism to switch HashMap/HashSet implementations (e.g. to get different performance results).
 * PIP (Policy Information Point): AuthzForce provides XACML PIP features in the form of extensions called *Attribute Providers*.
 More information in the previous list on *Extensibility points*.
+* Interfaces: Java API and CLI (HTTP/REST API provided by the [AuthZForce RESTful PDP project](http://github.com/authzforce/restful-pdp) for PDP only, and [AuthZForce server project](http://github.com/authzforce/server) for PDP and PAP with multi-tenancy)

 ## Versions
 See the [change log file](CHANGELOG.md) following the *Keep a CHANGELOG* [conventions](http://keepachangelog.com/).